azr0117/azr0117/README.md

-- 👋 Hi, I’m @azr0117
+- 👋 Hi, I’m Arjun Rijal
-- 👀 I’m interested in Drone, Lidar and GIS applications
+- 👀 I’m interested in Drone, Lidar, and GIS applications in Forestry
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 azr0117/azr0117 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.